myzinsky/cloudLogOffline/Readme.md

 CloudLogOffline is an app interface for [Cloudlog](https://github.com/magicbug/Cloudlog) the cloud logbook for HAM radio OMs and YLs by 2M0SQL.

 The main purpose of CloudLogOffline is the portable operating mode, where no Wifi or 3G/LTE is available, e.g. SOTA, IOTA or COTA.
 The logs can be stored in the app and when back to a internet connection, the log can be uploaded to a selfhosted Cloudlog instance.
-This app is developed as cross-plattform tool for macOS, iOS, iPadOS, Android, Windows, Linux using the Qt framework.
+This app is developed as cross-platform tool for macOS, iOS, iPadOS, Android, Windows, Linux using the Qt framework.

 Currently CloudLogOffline supports following features: